 You’ve finally made it.
 You finally feel as though you’re in a relatively successful band, playing those shady pubs and awkward open-mics was all worth it and with a substantial following and a great EP under your belt, you’re ready to take the plunge and record that debut album.
-Whether you’re signed to a label or going it alone, the time to record an album comes in every artist’s musical career and it can certainly be a make or break event.
+Whether you’re signed to a label or going it alone, the time to record an album comes in every artist’s musical career and it can certainly be a make or break event in the music business.

 A good plan can go a long way in the music industry and is especially important when it comes to recording that debut album.
 First things first, it’s important to know exactly what you want to include on your record.
 It helps if you already have a bit of exposure to make the album worth recording professionally.
 Be sure to include any singles that your fans have particularly enjoyed to help shift those units and get those all-valuable streams.
 In a similar vein, at the same time now is the time to include those more ambitious tracks, your singles and EP are there to give an instant, fantastic impression, so save that 17-minute Jethro Tull-inspired prog epic for the album.

-Of course, planning your album requires you to have the songs you wanted to include actually written for it.
+Of course, planning your album requires you to have the songs you wanted to include on your track listing actually written for it.
 Unfortunately, there’s no sure-fire way of telling you how long it’ll take to write the songs for your album: it took Black Sabbath 30 minutes to write Paranoid, Queen’s Bohemian Rhapsody?
 Six years.

 Now you have your songs and you know what you’re intending to include on the record, it’s time to go studio shopping.
 We’ve already written a handy guide to choosing a studio that should help you speed up this process, but we’ll reiterate the most important points.
 You’ll want to find a location with a great engineer, top-quality equipment and all the right facilities for your band without breaking the bank.